Megus/vt2-to-pico-8/README.md

 You can convert regular (for a single AY/YM chip) or Turbo Sound modules (for 2 AY/YM chips).
 The converter will take the first 4 channels of a Turbo Sound module and ignore the other two channels.

-Use should set 120Hz frame rate in VT2 to match PICO-8 speed.
+You should set 120Hz frame rate in VT2 to match PICO-8 speed.

 Valid notes: C-2 – C-7.